-Last week, a large deputation representing 7,000 people visited the Justice Ministry in Bangkok over a ฿400 million loss suffered by customers of a number of Facebook pages offering an income opportunity in crafts for those prepared to outlay money.
+Last week, a large deputation representing 7,000 people visited the Justice Ministry in Bangkok over a ฿400 million loss suffered by customers of several Facebook pages offering an income opportunity in crafts for those prepared to outlay money.
 Meanwhile, a Thai woman made a complaint to Crime Suppression Division police also in Bangkok on Friday after being scammed out of ฿26,000.
 She believes it is the same entity that scammed her partner in August, a case reported to provincial police.

 The threat from online scams and internet-related fraudulent activity has risen in Thailand in recent months to a new level as the people behind the activity become more resourceful.
-They are now believed to be deploying hacking activities on socials networks to gain access to data and compromise the safety and security of online users for the purposes of fraud.
+They are now believed to be deploying hacking activities on socials networks to gain access to data and compromise the safety and security of online users for the purpose of fraud.

 The problem is not confined to Thailand, it is a worldwide phenomenon, but the culture and traditional practices in Thailand make many Thai people vulnerable to the different scams being perpetrated online.

 There is also evidence that Thailand is being used as a base for these gangs notably from Africa and Nigeria engaged in the activity as well as drug trafficking.
 This activity is linked to Malaysia which seems to be at the centre of internet romance scams and online cybercrime.

 Single Thai women targeted by romance scam gangs

 The Thai police in recent years have been cracking down on romance scams which are still ongoing where the fraudsters present themselves as well to do businessmen from western countries or utilise a variety of characters and situation to win the hearts of Thai women who are unattached, well off or single.
 Many of these Thai women have the financial means to be a mark for these conmen and may also borrow money from a friend to pay the scammers.